 Becoming a Licensed Occupational or Physical Therapist

-The Undergraduate programs in Physical & Occupational Therapy provide access to the Professional Master's programs.
-For more information on our graduate programs, refer to the School of Physical & Occupational Therapy Graduate section, and the P&OT website's Graduate Occupational Therapy and Physical Therapy sections.
+The Undergraduate programs in Physical & Occupational Therapy provide access to the professional master's programs in the same discipline.
+For more information on our graduate programs, refer to the School of Physical & Occupational Therapy's graduate section of the eCalendar, and the School website's graduate Occupational Therapy and Physical Therapy sections.

-Graduates who complete the M.Sc.A.
-(Occupational Therapy) or the M.Sc.A.
-(Physical Therapy) degree are eligible to seek licensure.
-Graduates from McGill may seek licensure world-wide.
+Graduates who complete the Master of Science (Applied) in Occupational Therapy (M.Sc.A.OT.) or the Master of Science (Applied) in Physical Therapy (M.Sc.A.PT.) degree are eligible to seek licensure.
+Graduates from McGill may seek licensure worldwide.
 Each country, province, or state sets its own requirements for licensure which may necessitate examination, further course work, and/or the TOEFL.
 Those intending to practice occupational therapy or physical therapy within their borders must comply with special provincial or state licensing regulations.

 Further information regarding Canadian requirements may be obtained from the offices of the associations listed under Professional Organizations below.

 In order to practice occupational therapy or physical therapy in the province of Quebec, a permit must be obtained from the appropriate provincial regulatory body.
-Quebec law also requires that candidates seeking admission to the provincially-recognized Quebec regulatory bodies must possess a working knowledge of the French language, i.e., be able to communicate verbally and in writing in that language.
-For further information, refer to Language Requirements for Professions.
+Quebec law also requires that candidates seeking admission to the provincially recognized Quebec regulatory bodies must possess a working knowledge of the French language, i.e., be able to communicate verbally and in writing in that language.
+For further information, refer to University Regulations & Resources > Undergraduate > Admission to Professional and Graduate Studies > Language Requirements for Professions.

 Occupational therapists practising in Canada (except Quebec) are required to pass a National Certification Examination after graduation.
 For information, contact the Canadian Association of Occupational Therapists (refer to Professional Organizations below).